 Today's K-9 Unit

 The Gilbert Police Department K-9 unit of today is still focused on the goals that started the program - to combat street crimes and drug use.
 The Department now has three K-9 teams and 7-day-a-week, nighttime coverage.
-Officers G. Thomas, S. Gilbert, and J. Betts each handle a canine trained in detection and numerous patrol functions.
+Officers G. Thomas and S. Gilbert each handle a canine trained in detection and numerous patrol functions.
 The dogs help make our officers safer and more efficient in their jobs.
 The canines live at home with their handlers and go to work in specially outfitted patrol cars assigned to their human partners.
 While the dogs do all their work for free, the Department pays their food bill and makes sure they get the best healthcare!

 Officer S. Gilbert and K-9 Murphy

 K-9 Murphy is a Dutch Shepard imported from easter Holland in February 2013.
 Murphy celebrated his second birthday in April of 2013 with the Gilbert Police Department.
 During his first year and a half, Murphy distinguished himself in a Dutch dog sport called KNPV, which is roughly translated as Royal Dutch Police Dog Association.
 In these competitions the dogs are run through a series of police dog related tests, which include obedience, agility and suspect apprehension.
 Murphy underwent six weeks of training at the Gilbert Police Department where he was trained in narcotics detection and brushed up on his patrol dog skills.